 I create using found objects, old papers and photographs.
 I’m fascinated by the lives of ‘normal’ people…how they lived day to day, the minutiae of everyday life.
 If someone took a (pre-digital) photograph it was because that event mattered, and they wanted to preserve a memory.
 Or a letter that has survived for decades did so because it was really valued by someone.

 My creative journey started in the 1970s.
-As a child, I was constantly making things.
-It was the 1970s, I was one of four children and there wasn’t a lot of spare money, so I used whatever was to hand…drawing, stitching, cutting, and gluing.
+As a child I was constantly making things.
+I was one of four children and there wasn’t a lot of spare money, so I used whatever was to hand…drawing, stitching, cutting, and gluing.
 I was lucky to have creative parents whose answer to most things we needed was… “we can make one”.
-This creative attitude stayed with me and has given me the confidence to make my art today.
+At the age of nine I made my own clothes and my love of sewing developed through embroidery, tapestry and quilting.

 Exhibitions, publications and collections